Learn how to make, use, and store coriander powder along with its benefits and recipes to try.

 Coriander seeds are easily available in Indian stores outside India.
 They are also available in many supermarkets in the spice section.
 Many online stores sell them too.
 Coriander seeds can also be bought in stores that have Middle-Eastern and African products.

 This spice has a distinct flavour and is difficult to replace.
 While it is difficult to substitute its pungent and earthy flavour, if you are unable to source coriander, use garam masala.
 Coriander powder is a part of garam masala and will add some amount of flavour.

 No. They are both different spices and have very different taste profiles.

-Again, no. Coriander powder is cooked well because of which it adds taste and flavour to the dish.
-Coriander leaves are used more like a garnish or as a herb to make chutney or masala base.
+Again, no. The powdered spice is cooked well because of which it adds taste and flavour to the dish.
+The leaves are used more like a garnish or as a herb to make chutney or masala base.

-Check the above section to see how to grow coriander plant and seeds.
+Check the above section to see how to grow coriander plants and seeds.